 - 1. The APPLICANT shall describe the proposed staffing pattern, client/staff ratio and proposed caseload capacity appropriate for the viability of the services. - 2.
-The APPLICANT shall list all staff responsible for the proposed services including the required one FTE on the Staff Position Chart (Section 5, Attachment I).
+The APPLICANT shall list all staff responsible for the proposed services including the required program staff equivalent to at least 1.0 FTE on the Staff Position Chart (Section 5, Attachment I).
 The Staff Position Chart will not count in the page limit to the APPLICANT's proposal. - 3.
 The APPLICANT shall provide the minimum qualifications (including education and experience) for key personnel assigned to the proposed project.
 One (1) page resumes and one (1) page job descriptions of each key staff that will be providing supervision and/or services should be provided as attachment to the Proposal Application and will not count in the page limit for this section of the RFP. - 4.
 The proposal shall include plans for encouraging and supporting the program staff to participate in training and continuing education that will lead to obtaining certification as a CPS.
-Applicants may refer to ADAD's website for more information about the minimum qualifications for the CPS: http://health.hawaii.gov/substance-abuse/counselor-certification/ shall include frequency and method of conducting supervision and documentation of the same.
+Applicants may refer to ADAD's website for more information about the minimum qualifications for the CPS: http://health.hawaii.gov/substance-abuse/counselor-certification/.